 - (a) Any read-only formal parameters (parameter in the list of IN_PARAMETERS but not in the list of OUT_PARAMETERS) are initialised by the value of the corresponding actual parameter in the call (an expression).
 This is pass-by-value semantics. - (b) Any read/write formal parameters (same parameter in the list of IN_PARAMETERS as well as in the list of OUT_PARAMETERS) are initialised by the value of the corresponding actual (passed) parameter, which must be the identifier of a workflow relevant data entity.
-On completion the value of the formal is copied back to the original actual parameter.
+On completion of the process, the value of the formal out_parameter is copied back to the

+- original actual parameter (which must be the identifier of a workflow relevant data entity).
 This is copy-restore semantics. - (c) Any write-only formal parameters (parameter in the list of OUT_PARAMETERS but not in in the list of IN_PARAMETERS) are initialised to zero (strings will be set to the empty string, complex data will have each element set to zero).
 On completion of the process, the value of the formal out_parameter is copied back to the original actual parameter (which must be the identifier of a workflow relevant data entity).
 This is zero-restore semantics.